 When a child goes through a phase of hitting, you can say to her at a calm time, for instance; “it’s normal to feel like hurting when you’re angry.
 I know you know it’s not okay to hit.
 I want to help you when you get really frustrated.”
 It’s our understanding of how hard it is for them that’s going to help them dissolve their urge to hurt.
 They already know it’s not okay to hit.
 That’s not the information that helps them stop hitting or acting out.
 But showing our understanding of why they feel like hitting is the piece that reaches a child; that alleviates the feelings of shame, aloneness and fear of rejection that overwhelm them.

 Many parents I’ve helped to gain control of their own tendency to hit or verbally attack their child have admitted that when they start to spin out, hitting or verbally attacking their child gives them some relief from their rising tide of rage, and that this relief can be quite addictive.
 Even though they feel awful for doing it, lashing out often snaps them out of total overwhelm.
 They know it’s wrong.
-Children know it’s wrong.
+Children usually know it’s wrong.
 Invariably, the adults who struggle with lashing out were themselves treated harshly as a child when they became upset.
 What adults and children need in developing healthier habits is support, empathy and understanding; as well as learning some healthy alternatives that will also bring them relief from their intense feelings.

 ”When children feel understood, their loneliness and hurt diminish.
 When children are understood, their love for their parent is deepened.
 A parent’s sympathy serves as emotional first aid for bruised feelings.
 When we genuinely acknowledge a child’s plight and voice her disappointment, she often gathers the strength to face reality.” ~ Haim Ginott, author of “Between Parent and Child”